programming-team-code/programming_team_code/README.md

 ## Contributing

 We're open to all feedback.
-You can submit an issue or email us at:
+You can submit an issue or email us at
 ```
 lrvideckis@gmail.com
 ```